Leigan0/FT-cloud-tech-test/README.md

 I have added eslint, and configured this to run pretest script.
 This has been automated to a degree as linter will now run before tests - tests will not run until eslint has no errors.
-I have also updated git hooks, pre-commit sample file to run npm pretest at each commit.
+I have also updated git hooks, pre-commit file to run npm pretest at each commit.
 To automate linting and tests prior to each commit.

+Once I researched a way to ensure linting was ran before each commit, I have also updated the git/hooks/pre-commit file to run my npm test script to ensure linting and testing is completed prior to every commit.
+This ensures I cannot commit if tests not passing linting errors not resolved.